-This page and the links within serve as your one-stop-shop for astronomy-related resources.
-Find everything from what's up in the night sky this week and advice for buying your first telescope to the best coverage you’ll find online of upcoming celestial events such as eclipses and meteor showers.
+Check out what's up in the night sky this week.
+Get advice for buying your first telescope.
+And find the best coverage you’ll find online of upcoming celestial events such as eclipses and meteor showers.

 What's Up In the Night Sky Tonight?

-All you really need to do to get started in astronomy is look up.
-The night sky is an amazing treasure chest of astronomical wonders, even if you don't have a telescope or even binoculars.
+The best guide to astronomy for beginners is the night sky.
+All you really need to do to get started is look up — preferably at night!
+You'll find an amazing treasure chest of astronomical wonders, even if you don't have a telescope.

-But that's not the only resource you'll find here.
-Download our monthly astronomy podcast and take it with you when you venture out tonight to get a guided tour to the night sky.
+If you'd rather listen while under the stars, download our monthly astronomy podcast and take it with you when you venture out tonight for a guided tour to the night sky.

 If there are any major celestial events, such as comets, eclipses, or meteor showers, you'll find all the latest information (including instructions on where to look and detailed sky charts) in our observing news section.